 - Support (How well-staffed is their support department?
 Do they invest in being able to help their customers?)

-These are all important things to consider when choosing a web host, and they’re all important questions to ask.
+These are all important things to consider when choosing between 1and1 vs Godaddy, and they’re all important questions to ask.
 Keeping all of that in mind, along with experience over the years, talking to veterans of the industry, talking to people who use hosting from all kinds of different brands on a daily basis, here’s our ranking of the aforementioned hosting companies:

 - Bluehost: Our top pick, they make it dead-simple to get your site up and running on the cheap.